WilliamOutlawMiller/NashvilleSoftwareCollective/DEPLOYMENT.md

 # Allow nginx config management for automated deployments
 bill-criminal ALL=(ALL) NOPASSWD: /usr/bin/cp /opt/*/nginx-server.conf /etc/nginx/sites-available/*
 bill-criminal ALL=(ALL) NOPASSWD: /usr/bin/ln -sf /etc/nginx/sites-available/* /etc/nginx/sites-enabled/*
+bill-criminal ALL=(ALL) NOPASSWD: /usr/bin/rm -f /etc/nginx/sites-enabled/*
+bill-criminal ALL=(ALL) NOPASSWD: /usr/bin/tee /etc/nginx/sites-available/*
 bill-criminal ALL=(ALL) NOPASSWD: /usr/sbin/nginx -t
 bill-criminal ALL=(ALL) NOPASSWD: /bin/systemctl reload nginx
+bill-criminal ALL=(ALL) NOPASSWD: /bin/systemctl start nginx
+# Allow certbot for SSL certificate management
+bill-criminal ALL=(ALL) NOPASSWD: /usr/bin/certbot --nginx *
 # Allow directory cleanup for deployment (only in /opt)
 bill-criminal ALL=(ALL) NOPASSWD: /bin/rm -rf /opt/nashville-software-collective
 ```